Rebuttal of Alvarez on Gas Vans

 First of all, the conclusion in the second sentence does not follow from the premise he puts forward in the first sentence.
 If the statements of the witnesses were considered "credible only if they are self-incriminating", then in contrast to what Alvarez says the judges could not "at will declare this or that statement as plausible or implausible" but had to follow this alleged rule.

-Apart from the ill logic, Alvarez provides no evidence for his assertion, which would require multiple examples that the judges claimed self-incriminating statements reliable, when they were clearly not, and conversely claimed exculpatory statement unreliable, when they were clearly reliable.
+Apart from the ill logic, Alvarez provides no evidence for his assertion, which would require multiple examples that the judges claimed self-incriminating statements reliable when they were clearly not, and conversely claimed exculpatory statement unreliable, when they were clearly reliable.

 The case of the clearing of the Mogilev prison because of a typhus epidemic does not only fail to support the claim, but it actually refutes it straight away.
 As a matter of fact, Richter was acquitted on this charge, although one of the perpetrators (Prieb) had testified on the clearing.
 If Alvarez claim were right, the judges would have had convicted him on this point.

 None less flawed is Alvarez' understanding of the actual evidence on this prison clearing.
 His claim that "none of the defendants or other witnesses could 'remember' such an event" is false, as the judgement recalls that Ha "'vaguely' remembered" it and that "some witnesses want to know of this only from hearsay" (Justiz und NS-Verbrechen, volume 32, Verfahren Nr.
 702, p.73).
 For instance, according to the actual trial transcript, the police men Walter Fin. testified that "I know that they once talked about that typhus broke out in the prison.
 I also know that the prison was cleared thereupon" (examination of 30 September 1968, YVA TR.10.
 7b, p.
 417).
-The judges did not convict Richter for the incident, because there was not sufficient corroboration that the event occurred under Richter's leadership and in dubio pro re, but it did not rejected it as historically false.
+The judges did not convict Richter for the incident, because there was not sufficient corroboration that the event occurred under Richter's leadership and in dubio pro re, but it did not reject it as historically false.

 In the final step of his allegation, Alvarez attacks the judges that they accepted the asylum gassing testified to by Prieb, although he "had to be rejected as an unreliable witness".
-Now, even if - for the sake of argument - Prieb had been unreliable on the typhus outbreak in the prison and its subsequent clearing, it were still proper to rely on him on the asylum gassing if he is corroborated by others.
-And indeed, the judgement pointed out that this incident was corroborated by Hasse at the trial.
-Alvarez' conviction that if a witness turns out as unreliable on one thing than there is no way to rely on him on something else is a "discredited doctrine" based on "primitive psychology".
+Now, even if - for the sake of argument - Prieb had been unreliable on the typhus outbreak in the prison and its subsequent clearing, it was still proper to rely on him on the asylum gassing if he is corroborated by others.
+And indeed, the judgement pointed out that this incident was supported by Hasse at the trial.
+Alvarez' conviction that if a witness turns out as unreliable on one thing then there is no way to rely on him on something else is a "discredited doctrine" based on "primitive psychology".

 Secondly, as pointed out above, it was never established that Prieb was "an unreliable witness" in the first place, but on the contrary the essence of his description of the typhus outbreak and clearing of the prison was vaguely corroborated by others and considered as true by the judges.
 Hence, they were all the more justified to rely on him on the asylum gassing, which was not only corroborated Hasse but also by Stro, Böh. and Schlechte.